 Aid and Attendance and Housebound Benefits

-Aid & Attendance and Housebound benefits are an additional tax-free benefit to the Basic Veterans / Survivors Pension.
+Aid and Attendance and Housebound benefits are an additional tax-free benefit to the Basic Veterans / Survivors Pension.

-- Aid & Attendance: Helps qualifying veterans and their surviving spouses pay for in-home care, assisted living-, memory- or nursing care as well as medical supplies and medicines.
+- Aid and Attendance: Helps qualifying veterans and their surviving spouses pay for in-home care, assisted living-, memory- or nursing care as well as medical supplies and medicines.

 - Housebound: Additional assistance for a person who cannot leave their immediate premises unless under the supervision of another person.